Sven (Frozen): Olaf's Frozen Adventure

 Sven also appears in the featurette Olaf's Frozen Adventure (2017), at the beginning of which he brings a huge bell to the castle along with Kristoff to celebrate Christmas.
 He then helps Kristoff to explain a tradition among trolls to Anna and Elsa.
 Afterward, Sven and Olaf decide to go in search of family traditions for Anna and Elsa since they do not have any.
 On their way back to the castle after collecting many traditions, the sled pulled by Sven goes on fire.
 Following the sled's destruction, Sven and Olaf end up on opposite sides of a ravine.
 After realizing that Olaf has been approached by wolves, Sven immediately runs back to the kingdom in order to get help.
 Upon arriving there, he tries to explain to Kristoff what has happened to Olaf, but he manages to understand the situation only after Anna and Elsa correctly interpret Sven's message.
 They right away begin their search for Olaf, and when they find him covered with snow, Sven catches him by his nose and pulls him out.
 While heading back toward the castle, Sven stops alongside everyone else at a frozen lake, where Elsa creates a Christmas tree out of ice.
-Afterward, she places Olaf between Sven's antlers, and they look joyfully at the tree.
+Afterward, she places Olaf between Sven's antlers, and all of them look joyfully at the tree.

-Frozen II
+Frozen 2

-In the film Frozen II, three years have passed since the events from the original film.
+In the film Frozen 2 (2019), three years have passed since the events from the original film.
 Sven spends time alongside Kristoff, Olaf, Anna, and Elsa in the kingdom of Arendelle.
 Later, he assists them as they play charades.
-After Elsa starts hearing a mysterious voice, Sven and the others leave to find answers regarding it, and they arrive at a magical forest; there, they meet a tribe called the Northuldra.
+After Elsa starts hearing a mysterious voice, Sven and the others leave to find answers regarding it, and they arrive at a magical forest; there, they meet a tribe named the Northuldra.
 Among the Northuldra, Sven encounters other reindeer.
 After Anna leaves with Elsa and Olaf to find the voice, Sven accompanies Kristoff when he sings about Anna.
 Some time later, Sven and Kristoff save Anna from several giants.
 Once everything is solved, Sven runs happily in a circle with the other reindeer.
 Throughout the film, Sven supports Kristoff's attempts to propose to Anna, and he cries joyfully when the proposal happens.
 In the end, Sven and the people of Arendelle celebrate the coronation of Anna, who becomes the new queen after Elsa decides to remain in the forest.